Skip to content

 Cornwall Council has joined the Lundy National Community of Practice.

-The group brings together professionals working in children’s and youth services.
-Members use the Lundy Model of Participation to improve their participation practice with children and young people.
+This is a group of people who work in children’s and youth services.
+Members use the Lundy Model of Participation to improve the way they involve children and young people.
 The Community shares good practice and learns from experiences in other areas.

 The Model has four key concepts (space, voice, audience, influence).